aitorcf/PointGroupNRG/doc/Tutorial.md

 # Overview<a name="overview"></a>

-The necessary dependencies can be found in the file `dependencies.jl`.
-In order to install them, run

-    julia dependencies.jl

 A calculation typically consists of four steps.

 1. Compute the multiplet states for a given symmetry and